 For women who are dissatisfied with the volume of their breasts, augmentation can provide a lasting solution.
 Whether you have lost breast volume due to pregnancy and breastfeeding or you simply don’t like your natural curves, we invite you to consider the possibilities that implants provide.

-With any questions about the breast augmentation procedure, or about the recovery process, we welcome you to contact our office directly.
+With any questions about the breast augmentation procedure, or about the recovery from breast augmentation, we welcome you to contact our office directly.
 Reach out to Charlotte Plastic Surgery to schedule a one-on-one consultation with one of our board-certified plastic surgeons.